livelifelively/contextengine/README.md

-# Context Engine
+# ContextEngine

-Context Engine helps you create and manage documentation-driven development workflows.
+ContextEngine helps you create and manage documentation-driven development workflows.
 Documentations are funneled for efficient code generation and high maintainability through the Model Context Protocol (MCP).

 ## Features